liangyy/mixqtl/README.md

 # Tutorial for applying mixQTL

 Find detailed instructions on how to run mixQTL [here](https://github.com/hakyimlab/mixqtl/wiki) via the command line tool or R  functions.
+A computationally efficient GPU-based implementation of mixQTL is embedded in the tensorQTL software [here](https://github.com/broadinstitute/tensorqtl)